All About Food Labels

 As you get used to reading food labels, you'll realize that some manufacturers try to fool consumers.

 Some packages say "all natural."
 But if the products are high in sugar or saturated fat, "all natural" means nothing!
 If a food label says "low-fat," read the Nutrition Facts to see if it's really a healthy choice.
 Many times, a low-fat food is still high in sugar or calories.

 Boosting Key Nutrients

-It's important to choose foods that are nutrient-rich.
+It's important to choose foods that are nutrient-rich or have a high nutrient density.
 That means food with:

 Limit these nutrients: total fat, saturated fat, trans fat, cholesterol, and sodium.
 Eating too many of these may increase your risk of heart disease, high blood pressure, and some types of cancer.
 No more than 1/3 of your total daily calories should be from fat.
 And most of it should be mono- or polyunsaturated.

 Get plenty of these nutrients: fiber, Vitamin A, Vitamin C, calcium, and iron.
 Eating plenty of these nutrients can boost your immune function and overall health.
 Fiber is important to promote healthy bowel function, while calcium builds strong bones and prevents fractures.
-Vitamin A and C are important for staying well, preventing infection, and reducing the risk of diseases.
+Vitamin A and C are important for staying well.

 By reading the Nutrition Facts, you can be sure you're getting the nutrients you need each day.
 For instance, if a food has 30% of the Daily Value of calcium, you know you will need to eat a few more food sources of calcium (like milk, cheese, and yogurt) to reach 100% daily value of calcium for the day.
 If a food provides 20% of the Daily Value of protein, you'll need to make other protein selections during the day to ensure 100% of the Daily Value of protein.